-Finland is about to become self-sufficient in electricity, and power generation will be entirely fossil-free in the next couple of years.
-Finland’s wind power capacity will double in the near future, and a new nuclear reactor is expected to become fully operational by the end of the year.
+Renewable forms of energy production surpassed the use of fossil fuels in the 2020s.
+Finland is about to become self-sufficient in electricity, of which 90% is already fossil-free.
+The wind power capacity will double in the near future, and a new nuclear reactor becomes fully operational in 2023.

 Official Statistics of Finland (OSF): Greenhouse gases [e-publication].